 The Tab Bar allows you to switch among the tabbed windows on the Object Pane.
 You can choose to always display pop-ups on a new tab, or to always display them in a new window.
-If you have multiple tabs open, you can use CTRL+TAB to easily switch to other tabs.
-See also Options.
+If you have multiple tabs open, you can use COMMAND-{ or COMMAND-} to easily switch to other tabs.
+Control-click a tab to add it to favorite list or startup list.
+See also Preferences / Settings.

-Object Toolbar
+4 Object Toolbar